ledm/GreenSeas-ExcelToNetcdf/README.md

 * GreenSeasXLtoNC does not support netcdf string varialbes.

 * GreenSeasXLtoNC is not yet flexible for different excel input formats.

-* GreenSeasXLtoNC does not yet include much of the GreenSeas metadata.

 * GreenSeasXLtoNC is the early draft stage, so please email me (ledm@pml.ac.uk) if you see a bug, or if you need some help running it, or want to request features.